 - Cars > Car Sales Figures > Most Expensive Cars

-You can see from above that a simple brainstorming session can lead into some pretty solid ideas.
-I did the above off the cuff honest.
+You can see from above that a simple brainstorming session can lead to some pretty solid ideas.
+I did the above off the cuff, honest.

 Think about the data.

 For every potential infographic idea, you will have to think of how you are going to collect the data to visualise.
 It could be that you can find the data in the public domain or that you are going to have to go out and collect the data yourself through surveys, etc.

 Once you have the data and info you need, you’ll have to present this to a graphic designer so that they can make it come alive! …and please don’t just hand them a spreadsheet full of numbers.
 Designers hate spreadsheets!
 Hand them a solid brief.
 Here’s an example template we use.